The 555 Timer

 Supply +Vcc, This is the power supply pin and for general purpose TTL 555 timers is between 4.5V and 15V.

 The 555 Timers name comes from the fact that there are three 5kΩ resistors connected together internally producing a voltage divider network between the supply voltage at pin 8 and ground at pin 1.
-The voltage across this series resistive network holds the positive input of comparator two at 2/3Vcc and the positive input to comparator one at 1/3Vcc.
+The voltage across this series resistive network holds the negative inverting input of comparator two at 2/3Vcc and the positive non-inverting input to comparator one at 1/3Vcc.

 The two comparators produce an output voltage dependant upon the voltage difference at their inputs which is determined by the charging and discharging action of the externally connected RC network.
 The outputs from both comparators are connected to the two inputs of the flip-flop which in turn produces either a “HIGH” or “LOW” level output at Q based on the states of its inputs.
 The output from the flip-flop is used to control a high current output switching stage to drive the connected load producing either a “HIGH” or “LOW” voltage level at the output pin.

 The most common use of the 555 timer oscillator is as a simple astable oscillator by connecting two resistors and a capacitor across its terminals to generate a fixed pulse train with a time period determined by the time constant of the RC network.
 But the 555 timer oscillator chip can also be connected in a variety of different ways to produce Monostable or Bistable multivibrators as well as the more common Astable Multivibrator.

 The operation and output of the 555 timer monostable is exactly the same as that for the transistorised one we look at previously in the Monostable Multivibrators tutorial.
 The difference this time is that the two transistors have been replaced by the 555 timer device.
 Consider the 555 timer monostable circuit below.